 Umbilical Cord Entrapment - When the umbilical cord is looped around the neck of the baby, oxygen deprivation may occur and cause brain injuries if proper and immediate care is not taken.

-If you or someone you love suffered a serious birth injury, call the New York malpractice attorneys at Wingate, Russotti, Shapiro & Halperin, LLP at (347) 767-4108 for a free consultation regarding your case.
+If you or someone you love suffered a serious birth injury, call the New York malpractice attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (347) 767-4108 for a free consultation regarding your case.

 We claimed that the baby should have been delivered by emergency C-Section or forceps delivery.
 He was ultimately diagnosed with cerebral palsy and spastic quadriparesis.

 Partner Philip Russotti argued that as a result of this negligence, the child suffered hypoxia which resulted in mild retardation, severe ADHD and social isolation as well as difficulties with fine motor skills.

 WRSMH obtained a $1,300,000 jury verdict, after a three week medical malpractice trial in Staten Island, on behalf of a 6-year-old girl who suffered a brachial plexus injury known as Erb's palsy.

 We claimed that the hospital was negligent for not intervening and performing a cesarean section in light of the mother's failure to adequately progress in labor.